 Park your horsefloat as above and ride beside the road up to the carpark near the entrance to the ranger's house.
 Enter the pine forest through the horse gate and take the left hand fork.
 Follow the stream then climb gradually up towards Middle Ridge.
 Pass through the gate near the ridge top and pick up the farm track to the junction with Middle Ridge track.
 Turn left at this junction to return to Stratton Street.
 Alternatively, turn right and ride up to Cannons Head to get good views over the Porirua and Wellington Harbours.
 Return the same way.

 This is a variation on the previous ride.
-Start at the pine forest but bear right to take the vehicle track up the middle of the forest.
-Follow the track sign to a horse gate, then ride downhill along the edge of the forest.
+Start at the woolshed but bear right to take the vehicle track up the middle of the block.
+Follow the track sign to a horse gate, then ride downhill along the edge of the block.
 This track returns to Stratton Street.

 Park your horsefloat as above and ride through Cottle Park Reserve to Normandale Road.
 Turn left and continue along Normandale Road to Old Coach Road.
 Take the second (easier) track left off Old Coach Road down to the Stratton Street valley.
 Turn left to return to the carpark or go right and do the Middle Ridge loop (see above).